williamgregorio/williamgregorio/README.md

-# William Gregorio - Web Developer
+<h3>Connect Portals</h3>
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/william-gregorio)
 [![Portfolio](https://img.shields.io/badge/Portfolio-Visit-9cf)](https://williamgregorio.com)

-## About Me
-Hello!
-I'm a passionate and experienced web developer with an entrepreneurial business mindset.
-I specialize in building scalable and efficient web applications, combining my technical expertise with a strategic approach to deliver high-quality solutions that meet development requirements.
+"Being an constant entrepreneurial business mindset.
+I specialize in building scalable and efficient web applications, combining my technical expertise with a strategic approach to deliver high-quality solutions that meet development requirements in the real world."

 ## Skills
+I don't know every language but I understand the key concept and how a computer in low level is able to compute such things, therefore my leverage comes in learning and picking up languages needed for the neccessary project and deliver correctly.
+I don't participate in low level when working I tend to this when I am bored and I feel like having fun, so generally my focus and skills tailor to web development.
 - Front-end: React.js, JavaScript, TypeScript, HTML5, CSS3, Sass
 - State Management: Redux, Redux Saga, MobX
 - Back-end: Django, Django REST Framework, Python